ledelaney/07-21-SABER/notes.md

 and i'm happy to take any questions!

 # notes

+try to link to the complaints that nehm makes in 2019: why you don't care for CIs, why you wanted a framework that cut across heirarchies and the importance of that kind of holistic reasoning

 Students can't create a knowledge framework on the basis of p-prims and memorized facts.
 They need a concept map, and they need somewhere to begin; they need to be shown how all the parts are interrelated.
 Classes include: memorizing terms, memorizing examples, memorizing processes -- how often in biology education do we connect all these?